HKU-BAL/Clair/README.md

 vcfcat ${OUTPUT_PREFIX}.*.vcf | bcftools sort -m 2G | bgziptabix snp_and_indel.vcf.gz
 ```

-#### Note
+#### Notes
+##### Parallelization
-* `callVarBamParallel` submodule generates `callVarBam` commands that can be run in parallel
+* `callVarBamParallel` generates a file of `callVarBam` commands that can be run in parallel.
-* `parallel -j4` will run four concurrencies in parallel using GNU parallel.
-We suggest using half the number of available CPU cores (not threads).
+* **Use GNU parallel to run commands in parallel** - `parallel -j4` will run four concurrencies in parallel using GNU parallel.
+We suggest using half the number of available CPU cores.
-* If [GNU parallel](https://www.gnu.org/software/parallel/) is not installed, please try ```awk '{print "\""$0"\""}' commands.sh | xargs -P4 -L1 sh -c```
+* **An alternative to GNU parallel** - If [GNU parallel](https://www.gnu.org/software/parallel/) is not installed, please try ```awk '{print "\""$0"\""}' commands.sh | xargs -P4 -L1 sh -c```
+##### Options
+* **Haploid Mode** - For haploid samples, please use the `--haploid` option.
+* **Choosing genome sequences and positions for variant calling** - callVarBamParallel by default will generate commonds for chromosome {1..22},X,Y (insensible to the "chr" prefix).
+To call variants in other sequences, you can either input via option "--ben_fn" your own BED file with three columns including the target sequence names, starting positions and ending positions, or use the option `--includingAllContigs` to include all sequences in the input FASTA file.
+If you work on a non-human sample, please always use a BED file or the `--includingAllContigs` option to define the sequences you want Clair to work on.
+* **For more accurate Indel calling** - You may consider using the `--pysam_for_all_indel_bases` option for more accurate Indel results.
+On Illumina data and PacBio CCS data, the option requires 20% to 50% longer running time.
+On ONT data, Clair can run up to ten times slower, while the improvement in accuracy is not significant.
+##### Other considerations
+* **Setting an appropriate allele frequency cutoff** - Please refer to [About Setting the Alternative Allele Frequency Cutoff](#about-setting-the-alternative-allele-frequency-cutoff)
-* Incomplete VCF files happens when 'out of memory' or other errors occur.
-The command in the example finds for a newline at the end of the VCF files, and regenerate the files without a newline at the end.
+* **Check for incomplete (unfinished) VCF files** - Incomplete VCF files happens when 'out of memory' or other errors occur.
+The command in the example finds for a newline at the end of the VCF files, and regenerate the incomplete files.
-* callVarBamParallel will generate commonds for chr{1..22},X,Y, to call variants on all chromosomes, please use option `--includingAllContigs`.
-* If you are working on non-human BAM file (e.g. bacteria), please use `--includingAllContigs` option to include all contigs
-* `CUDA_VISIBLE_DEVICES=""` makes GPUs invisible to Clair so it will use CPU for variant calling.
+* **Disabling GPU: Clair uses CPU for varaint calling** - To avoid the tensorflow library from using GPU, `CUDA_VISIBLE_DEVICES=""` makes GPUs invisible to Clair so it will only use CPU for variant calling.
 Please notice that unless you want to run `commands.sh` in serial, you cannot use GPU because one running copy of Clair will occupy all available memory of a GPU.
-While the bottleneck of `callVarBam` is at the `CreateTensor` script, which runs on CPU, the effect of GPU accelerate is insignificant (roughly about 15% faster).
+While the bottleneck of `callVarBam` is at the `CreateTensor` script, which only runs on CPU, the effect of GPU accelerate is insignificant (roughly just about 15% faster).
 But if you have multiple GPU cards in your system, and you want to utilize them in variant calling, you may want split the `commands.sh` in to parts, and run the parts by firstly `export CUDA_VISIBLE_DEVICES="$i"`, where `$i` is an integer from 0 identifying the ID of the GPU to be used.
-* `vcfcat` and `bgziptabix` commands are from [vcflib](https://github.com/vcflib/vcflib), and are installed by default using option 2 (conda) or option 3 (docker).
+* **Concatenating results** - `vcfcat` and `bgziptabix` commands are from [vcflib](https://github.com/vcflib/vcflib), and are installed by default using option 2 (conda) or option 3 (docker).
-* Please also check the notes in the above sections for other considerations.

 ---